TUITION PAYMENT PROCEDURES, PLANS AND SCHEDULES

 - Checks and money orders can be securely deposited at the Express Payment Center (located just outside the cashier’s area) anytime the Main Classroom (MC) Building is open.

 - Third Party/Employer Payment Vouchers and a signed Third Party Authorization Form must be submitted to the Cashier’s Office at least one week before the term begins.
-The Authorization Form must accompany any documents from your company and can be found here.
+The Authorization Form must accompany any documents from your company.

 - The University does not accept checks drawn on foreign banks.
-Instructions for completing a wire transfer can be found here.
+Here are Instructions for completing a wire transfer.

 CSU offers a variety of payment plans to help make your education affordable.
 Every student whose account isn’t paid in full by Monday the week before school begins should consider joining a budget payment plan.